Introduction

 The root span captures the entire run.
 Each graph node gets a child span.
 Each LLM call within a node gets its own span with token counts as attributes.
 Tool calls (search, code execution, database queries) are instrumented like any external service call.

-- "Did the researcher node call the LLM more than once this run?" (count child spans under node: researcher)
+- Whether the researcher node called the LLM more than once this run, by counting child spans under node: researcher.

 Instrumenting LangChain and LangGraph Calls